shamanskyh/homebridge-august-smart-locks/README.md

 ## Thanks

-Thanks to All current a future PR Contributors.
-Feel free to add your contributions to this list in your PR if you would like to.
+Thanks to all current and future pull request contributors.
+Feel free to add your contributions to this list in your pull request if you would like to.

 Special thanks to @ryanblock from [Repo](https://github.com/ryanblock/august-connect) for providing a simple way to communicate with the August API in NodeJS.